 The Donkin coal project is an underground mine located on the north-eastern tip of Cape-Breton, Nova Scotia.
-Kameron Collieries (Kameron), an affiliate of the Cline Group, is the owner and operator of the coal mine.
+Cline Group affiliate Kameron Collieries (Kameron) is the owner and operator of the coal mine.

-Kameron acquired a 75% interest in the project from Glencore in December 2014 and in January 2015, it purchased the remaining 25% interest from Morien Resources for $5.5m under a definitive purchase and sale agreement.
+Kameron acquired a 75% interest in the project from Glencore in December 2014 and in January 2015, it purchased the remaining 25% interest from Morien Resources under a $5.5m definitive purchase and sale agreement.

 Production from the first continuous miner at Donkin commenced in February 2017, while the coal handling, preparation and processing plant (CHPP) was installed in September 2017.

-With an estimated mine life of more than 30 years, the project is anticipated to produce 3.5 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal and 2.75Mt of saleable coal.
+With an estimated mine life of more than 30 years, the project was anticipated to produce 3.6 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal and 3Mt of saleable coal.

 The project is situated approximately 28.5km east of Sydney in Cape Breton, which falls within the Sydney Coalfield of Nova Scotia.